Getting Started in ClubSport

 Step 2: Getting ready for the Exam

-Before you sit the exam, you can test yourself using the examination paper available on our website
+Before you sit the exam, you can test yourself using the examination paper

 This page includes information and links for the competition licence application process, the types of competition licence and licence exam questions.